"Across the Atlantic Ocean,

 illustrations and fascinating sidebar text.

-The story of the most truly American holiday and the development of its symbols and legends.
+The story of the most truly American holiday and the development of

 to observe them?